dso-toolkit/dso-toolkit/CONTRIBUTING.md

 ### 3. Contribute
 * Take note of the codestyle, we are using linters.
 * Add an entry to the CHANGELOG.md.
-* When changing the Toolkit, try to demonstrate the change using the component library (new components or variants)
+* When changing the toolkit, try to demonstrate the change using the component library (new components or variants)
 * Run `gulp test:dom`.
 Commit new/changed reference DOM files using `gulp reference:dom`.

 ### 4. Create a pull request